 9.3 The threshold for ground-mounted solar arrays has been reduced from 50,000 sq ft to 25,000 sq ft.

+This change does not reflect a bias against solar arrays.
+It is meant to enable review to mitigate any possible adverse visual impacts.